akm001/Catalog/README.md

 ## JSON data
 You have given access to our data to include and use it in your app using a simple JSON format.
-Access required data by adding "JSON" to the end of url to get its json data, for example to get leagues data: https://localhost:5000/leagues/JSON to get teams of the first league: https://localhost:5000/leagues/1/JSON players of a team: https://localhost:5000/leagues/1/team/1/JSON
+Access required data by adding "JSON" to the end of url to get its json data, for example :
+* To get leagues data: https://localhost:8000/leagues/JSON
+* To get teams of the first league: https://localhost:8000/leagues/1/JSON
+* Players of a team: https://localhost:5000/leagues/1/team/1/JSON

 ## Contribution
 You are all invited to edit, send suggestions , modify style, extend functionality to include more sports.